 Any private club that secures a pouring license under this chapter and that is operated behind locked doors shall provide at least two keys to each lock or, where cards are used for admittance, two cards for each lock, properly marked.
 One key or card shall be provided to the chief of police, and one key or card shall be provided to the county sheriff.
 The changing of the locks without supplying new keys or cards shall be grounds for revocation of the license.

-(Ord. of 9-7-1999, § 1(4-36))

 Sec.
-6-31.
+6-29.
 Copy of chapter on premises.